 Amounts vary and are based on the financial need and cost of accommodations.

 Eligible students must be currently registered as a part-time or full-time graduate student; students must be registered with U of T Accessibility Services.
-The grant is intended to assist with relatively short term needs that are required to complete the program, and that arise from the specific nature of the program; it is not intended for everyday assistance and need.
+The grant is intended to assist with relatively short-term needs that are required to complete the program, and that arise from the specific nature of the program; it is not intended for everyday assistance and need.

 All other potential sources of support need to be explored before requesting an Accessibility Grant.
-Students with known disabilities are expected to plan for their own long term expenses; the grant is intended only to help provide for needs that could not reasonably be anticipated.
+Students with known disabilities are expected to plan for their own long-term expenses; the grant is intended only to help provide for needs that could not reasonably be anticipated.
 Domestic students with known disabilities need to apply for the Ontario Student Assistance Program (OSAP), Bursary for Students with Disabilities (BSWD) and U of T Alternate Grant; international students need to come prepared with resources to cover the additional expenses.
 Students are expected to have consulted with their supervisors/graduate units to discuss possible accommodations.

 How to Apply

-Students must be registered with Accessibility Services and consult their Accessibility Counsellor before submitting their
+Students must be registered with Accessibility Services and consult their Accessibility Counsellor before submitting their application to SGS.